Vonage/vbc-developer/_documentation/en/open-contactpad/customizations.md

 Tell the UC dialer which extra features to enable in the user interface during the initialization.

-> Note: You still have to implement the corresponding handlers for the enabled features!
+> Note: You still have to implement the corresponding handlers for the enabled features.

 ``` javascript
  VonageDialer.init({